tmplt/bookwyrm/README.md

 It is a very small subset of people that want easier access to books that work in terminals.
 Some day, we'll probably have a website for this.

+Via the API, everything should be configurable: plugin paths, plugin options (e.g. read from config file by main program), fuzzy match levels, etc.

 ---

 If you have any insights, questions, or wish to contribute,